codercampos/AnimationNavigationPage/README.md

 **New in 1.5.4**

  - Added methods that to be called when the page starts and finishes the animation.
-If you use my control with «AnimationPage» looks at this sample:

-    public class SamplePage : AnimationPage
-    {
-                protected override void OnAnimationStarted (bool isPopAnimation)
-                {
-                    base.OnAnimationStarted (isPopAnimation);
-                    // put your code here
-                }

-                protected override void OnAnimationFinished (bool isPopAnimation)
-                {
-                    base.OnAnimationFinished (isPopAnimation);
-                    // put your code here
-                }
-    }

-If you use my control with «IAnimationPage» looks at this sample:
+If you use control with «IAnimationPage» looks at this sample:

     public class SamplePage : ContentPage, IAnimationPage
     {